 With the City's ever increasing diverse population, speaking a language other than English create cultural, educational and employment barriers that lead to inequities and disparities in our City.
 A refugee resettlement program has made Burlington home to thousands of refugees as indicated by the chart below.
 Over 35 languages are spoken in the schools and the City.
 In Burlington High School, 30% are students of color; 21.6% are of non- English language background; 15% take English Language Learner classes.
 According to the American Community Survey 2007-2011, over 10% of Burlington households speak a language other than English at home.
 In South Burlington, that number is 9.8% and in Winooski that number is 16.5%.
-Winooski and Burlington represent the concentrations of immigrants in Chittenden County whose overall percentage of households speaking a language other than English as a second language.
+Winooski and Burlington represent the concentrations of immigrants in Chittenden County whose overall percentage of households speaking a language other than English is 8.3%.
+The City will continue to invest in social, economic and educational equity projects, as well as English as a second language.